ashishsubedi/github-control/README.md

 Easy to use github setup

 # How to use
+### Works only on Windows.
-## Make sure git-bash and python are already installed and configured as well
+### Make sure git-bash and python are already installed and configured as well

 0. Clone or Download this repo
 1. Download following python packages using cmd